 To address this, Friends University recommends bequeathing a percentage of your estate, rather than a set dollar amount.
 Leaving $100,000 means that you need to preserve $100,000 in your estate plan.
 Leaving 10% of your estate instead allows you to pursue your dreams for your post-retirement years without the stress of preserving capital, and is valid regardless of the size of the estate.

 Another option is the inclusion of a specific asset in the will or trust.
 Perhaps something not likely to be needed after retirement.
-This may be a financial asset such as a particular investment account, or a non-cash asset such as farm land, a small business, stamp or coin collections, etc. For more information on these giving opportunities, visit Gifts of Non-cash Assets, or contact Brie Boulanger – Associate Vice President for Advancement at 316-295-5525 or brie_boulanger@friends.edu.
+This may be a financial asset such as a particular investment account, or a non-cash asset such as farm land, a small business, stamp or coin collections, etc. For more information on these giving opportunities, visit Gifts of Non-cash Assets, or contact Brie Boulanger – Vice President of Advancement and Marketing at 316-295-5525 or brie_boulanger@friends.edu.